Faculty & Staff

 How does a student become eligible for services?

 In order to determine eligibility for an academic adjustment/auxiliary aid, the student must register at the Office of Accessibility Services and provide documentation of a disability.
-Visit Documentation Guidelines for explicit details.
+See the Documentation Guidelines for explicit details.

 Make your course "accessibility-friendly."